 Very hard to understand the recording.
 To my ear, "vivo" sounds like bevo or bebo, "una" sounds like eena, "ciudad" sounds like fuga.

-That is how that say the "b" sound in Spanish.
+That is how they say the "b" sound in Spanish.

 A good friend of mine always says "ban" when he is referring to a "van."
 His mother is American, and his father is Mexican.